 Tip the flour, sugar, mixed spice, baking powder and a pinch of salt into a bowl, then with your fingers, rub in the butter until crumbly.
 Mix in the currants.
-Work the egg into the mixture until you have soft dough, adding a splash of milk if it seems a little dry – it should be the same consistency as shortcrust pastry.
+Work the egg into the mixture until you have a soft dough, adding a splash of milk if it seems a little dry – it should be the same consistency as shortcrust pastry.

 Roll out the dough on a lightly floured work surface to the thickness of your little finger.
 Cut out rounds using a 6cm cutter, re-rolling any trimmings.
-Grease a flat griddle pan or heavy frying pan with butter and place over a medium heat.
+Grease a flat griddle pan or heavy frying pan with butter and place over medium heat.
 Cook the Welsh cakes in batches, for about 3 mins each side, until golden brown, crisp and cooked through.
 Sprinkle with caster sugar on both sides and cool on a wire rack.

 We hope you enjoy your Welsh Cakes and have been inspired to make your own!
 If you would like to visit these wonderful places in person, why not have a look at our selection of cottages in Wales.